adam-mehdi/adamcards/README.md

-Cardway

-Welcome to Cardway, a spaced-reptition that cares about your life and a stepping-stone to an AI tutor for everyone.
+# AdamCards

+Here is the woefully undocumented repository for AdamCards!
+It is a desktop app created with Tauri.

 Installation

-Cardway is a tauri app that uses Svelte as its frontend and SvelteKit as its router.
-Install SvelteKit for tauri with the following.

 npm install --save-dev @sveltejs/adapter-static@next